JuyanAzhang/product-guidelines/README.md

 There are two lists.
 The first list is more specifically product related, the second list contains more general guidelines for product people to follow.

-One should be able to follow these guidelines, and, at the very least, avoid creating something where product decisions are limiting its potential, which is most product.

-Initially assembled by Juyan Azhang, Jack Beoris, David Polanco, and Josh Rudolf -- accumulated from lessons learned at Krue, Slack, and Chalk.
+Initially assembled by Juyan Azhang, Jack Beoris, Adam Kirkland, David Polanco, and Josh Rudolf -- accumulated from lessons learned at Krue, Slack, Whatsapp, Snapchat, and Chalk.